+When Stars are Scattered

+by Victoria Jamieson, c2020 (IL: 5-8)

-Homelessness Compiled by Joan Pearce Fiction-Novels The Bridge Home by Padma Venkatraman, c2019 (IL: 5-8, RL: 4.4) "Life is harsh in Chennai's teeming streets, so when runaway sisters Viji and Rukku arrive, their prospects look grim.
+"Life is harsh in Chennai's teeming streets, so when runaway sisters Viji and Rukku arrive, their prospects look grim.
 Very quickly, eleven-year-old Viji discovers how vulnerable they are in this uncaring, dangerous world.
-Fortunately, the girls find shelter-and friendship-on an abandoned bridge But when illness strikes, Viji must decide whether to risk seeking help from strangers or to keep holding on to their fragile, hard-fought freedom." - Pub.
+Fortunately, the girls find shelter-and friendship-on an abandoned bridge...
+But when illness strikes, Viji must decide whether to risk seeking help from strangers or to keep holding on to their fragile,

+Orange for the Sunsets by Tina Athaide, c2019 (IL: 3-6, 4-7, 3-7; RL: 4.6) "In alternating voices, friends Asha and Yesofu, one Indian and one African, find their world turned upsidedown when Idi Amin decides to expel Asian Indians from Uganda in 1972. from strangers or to keep holding on to their fragile, hard-fought freedom." - Follett

+Nowhere Boy

+by Katherine Marsh, c2018 (IL: 5-8, RL: 5.4)

+"Fourteen-year-old Ahmed, a Syrian refugee, and thirteen-year-old Max, an American boy, are bound by a secret that sets them on the adventure of a lifetime." - Pub.

-Homelessness Compiled by Joan Pearce Non-fiction HOMELESSNESS AND FAMILIES Homelessness and Families by H.W.
+Compiled by Joan Pearce Non-fiction

+AND FAMILIES Homelessness and Families by H.W.
 Poole, c2017 (IL: 5-8, 6-9, RL: 6.6) Series: Families Today "Whether it's because of divorce, job loss, a natural disaster, or some other catastrophe, families sometimes find that they have nowhere to live.
-Meeting basic needs can be a struggle" - Pub.
+Meeting basic needs can be a struggle..." - Pub.
 (American perspective.)

-UNDERCOVER STORY UNDERCOVER STORY THE HIDDEN STORY OF CALL STORY DE CALL THE HIDDEN STORY OF CALL STORY DE CALL THE HIDDEN STORY OF CALL STORY CALL STORY The Hidden Story of Homelessnessby Karen Latchana Kenney, c2014 IL: 5-8, 6-8, RL: 7.4)Series: Undercover Story"The word homelessness comes with many expectations, and often those ideas are incorrect, based on outdated stereotypes.
+The Hidden Story of Homelessness by Karen Latchana Kenney, c2014 IL: 5-8, 6-8, RL: 7.4) Series: Undercover Story

+"The word homelessness comes with many expectations, and often those ideas are incorrect, based on outdated stereotypes.
 This hidden story digs deeper into the issue of homelessness, examining the real reasons that people, both individuals and families, are often forced to live on the streets." - Pub.
 (American perspective.)

-Boy Kids are Changing the World Our Rights: How Kids are Changing the World by Janet Wilson, c2013 (IL: 3-6, 4-7, 6-8, RL: 6.8) "This around-the-world tour introduces readers to children who have taken on the role of social activist, fighting for human rights and social justice in countries as diverse as Yemen and Congo, Canada and the United States.
-Ten children receive main profiles, and over a dozen others are featured in smaller sidebars." - Follett A Have I Have the Right to Be a Child Autobus I Have a Right to Be a Child by Alain Serres, c2012 (IL: K-3, RL: 2.4) "With a very simple text accompanied by rich, vibrant il- lustrations, a young narrator describes what it means to be a child with rights from the right to food, water and shelter, to the right to go to school, to the right to be free from violence, to the right to breathe clean air, and much more.
-The book emphasizes that these rights belong to every child on the planet, whether they are 'black or white, small or big, rich or poor, born here or somewhere else." - Pub.
+Our Rights: How Kids are Changing the World by Janet Wilson, c2013 (IL: 3-6, 4-7, 6-8, RL: 6.8) "This around-the-world tour introduces readers to children who have taken on the role of social activist, fighting for human rights and social justice in countries as diverse as Yemen and Congo, Canada and the United States.
+Ten children receive main profiles, and over a dozen others are featured in smaller sidebars." - Follett

+I Have a Right to Be a Child

+by Alain Serres, c2012 (IL: K-3, RL: 2.4)

+"With a very simple text accompanied by rich, vibrant illustrations, a young narrator describes what it means to be a child with rights -- from the right to food, water and shelter, to the right to go to school, to the right to be free from violence, to the right to breathe clean air, and much more.
+The book emphasizes that these rights belong to every child on the planet, whether they are black or white, small or big, rich or poor, born here or somewhere else." - Pub.